joshuagreenslade/CSCD01/README.md

 The project tab is where each deliverable page will be, for deliverable one it contains the team agreement and the tools we will use throughout the project.

 Deliverable 2

-Deliverable 2 can be found in Deliverable2.pdf
+Anything to do with deliverable 2 can be found in the folder Deliverable2

 Deliverable 3